 An implicit assumption is made that transmissions in OBSS are not time synchronized since STAs may not be able to hear the preamble of other STAs.

+The PHY proposals should use the Bit Error Rate (corresponding to the un-coded error rate) and the Block Error Rate (considering the effect of channel coding) to show performance characteristics.

 Proposals shall ensure that at the minimum SNR (worst case performance), the synchronization preamble reaches a detection rate > 0.999, while the header achieves (1 - PER) > 0.99 and the payload (1 - PER) > 0.9.
 Ensure that these criteria are met when claiming a packet is received successfully based on the payload PER only.